dutrajardim/fire-information/README.md

 ### Data dictionary

-The detailed description of the firms attribute source fields can be founded [here](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/v1-vnp14imgt#ed-viirs-375m-attributes).
+The detailed description of the firms attributes fields (source) can be founded [here](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/v1-vnp14imgt#ed-viirs-375m-attributes).

+The detailed description of the GHCN attributes fields (source) can be founded [here](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt)

 - firms/osm_adm8.parquet
-  - geometry - Point (CRS epsg:4326) in WKT (Well Know Text representation of geometry)
+  - geometry - Point (CRS epsg:4326) of the fire spot in WKT (Well Know Text representation of geometry)
   - bright_ti4 - VIIRS I-4 channel brightness temperature of the fire pixel measured in Kelvin.
   - bright_ti5 - I-5 Channel brightness temperature of the fire pixel measured in Kelvin.
   - frp - FRP depicts the pixel-integrated fire radiative power in MW (megawatts).